DrewK289/DnD-MagentoConnectorBundle/README.md

 companyname_environment_product_export
 ```

-Above, companyname match with the name of your company and environment is the environment on which you make your exports (devel, preprod, prod).
+Above, companyname would match the name of your company and environment is the environment on which you make your exports (devel, preprod, prod).

 ### Products export

 * Channel choice
-* Last products modification date (if empty and the profil never been executed, all products are exported otherwise it export all products since the last profil execution datetime)
+* Last product modification date
+ * If empty and the profile has never been executed, all products are exported
+ * If empty and the profile has been executed before, all products that have been updated since the last profile execution date & time are exported
-* Export Product ID (number visible in the current url "/spread/export/ID")
 * Products status (enable / disable)
-* Products completness (completes / incompletes)
+* Products completeness (complete / incomplete)
 * File path on Akeneo PIM server
-* Remote server host (public IP)
+* Remote server host (IP Address or Hostname)
 * Remote server port (22 for SFTP connection)
 * Remote server username
 * Remote server password